LGBTQ+ families working with NDIS providers

 - Tell NDIS providers what they need to know about your LGBTQ+ family to give your child the best support.
 For example, you might tell them why or how your chosen family will be involved in your child’s therapy.

 - Be explicit about what you need in service agreements or plan reassessment reports.
 For example, you could specify that plan reassessment reports need to be sent both to you and your co-parent if you’re separated and you both need to see this information.

 - Advocate for your child, if you think their needs aren’t being met.
 For example, you might explain to your child’s NDIS providers and support workers why a family-centred approach is important to you.

 When NDIS experiences aren’t culturally safe or inclusive

 Your child has the right to develop and learn in a safe and healthy environment.

 If you speak up about your concerns, it can help NDIS providers to improve their services to other LGBTQ+ families.
-It can also help to improve overall quality and safety for other children in the NDIS.
-But if you choose not to complain, or you can’t resolve the situation, it’s also OK to change providers.
+It can also help to improve overall quality and safety for children in the NDIS.
+But if you choose not to complain or you can’t resolve the situation, it’s also OK to change providers.